 The professional staff, chosen from South Africa's top chamber musicians and soloists, will give an opening concert for the public and coach throughout the week.
 The workshop culminates in 2 concerts presented by the students, of chamber works learned during their stay.

-Our staff includes cellist Barbara Kennedy (director), clarinettist Becky Steltzner (co-director), pianist Mariel Illusorio, violinist/conductor Juan Muñoz, violinists Farida Bacharova and Lucia Di Blasio Scott, violist Marina Louw, flautists Elsabé Pretorius and Tatiana Thaele, Stuart Scott, Head of Music at Bishops Prep (our brass coach), Erich Oskar Huetter (cello), Tanja Schmid (dance), Albie van Schalkwyk (piano), Abigail le Roux (violin) and Francois le Roux (saxophone).
+Our staff for this workshop is still to be confirmed, but will include regulars such as cellist Barbara Kennedy (director), clarinettist Becky Steltzner (co-director), violinists Farida Bacharova and Jane Price, violist Marina Louw, flautists Elsabé Pretorius and Tatiana Thaele, Stuart Scott, Head of Music at Bishops Prep (our brass coach), Hans Huyssen (cello), Albie van Schalkwyk (piano), Grant McLachlan (piano), Abigail le Roux (violin) and Francois le Roux (saxophone).

 Dr. Becky Steltzner: Clarinet (Co-director)